Semolina Bread

 Instructions

-- Using the dough hook on an stand mixer, knead together the yeast mixture with all of the ingredients except the sesame seeds.
-When well kneaded, remove the dough from the bowl and finish by hand forming it into a ball.
+- Using the dough hook on a stand mixer, knead together the yeast mixture with all of the ingredients except the sesame seeds.
+When well kneaded, remove the dough from the bowl and finish by hand, forming it into a ball.
 Return it to the bowl.

 - Cover with plastic wrap and allow to rise in a warm place until doubled.

-Transfer the shaped doubt to the prepared baking sheet, brush with water and sprinkle thickly with sesame seeds.
+Transfer the shaped dough to the prepared baking sheet, brush with water, and sprinkle thickly with sesame seeds.

 Substitutions